Mo Mowlam: Memorials and tributes

 A memorial service was held for Mowlam at the Theatre Royal, Drury Lane, on 20 November 2005, another at Hillsborough Castle on 1 December 2005 and another in Redcar on 3 December 2005.

 To honour Mowlam, Redcar and Cleveland Unitary Authority commissioned an official memorial mosaic which was unveiled at Redcar's newly refurbished boating lake on 23 October 2009.
 An intricate 800-tile mosaic, set in a three-metre raised circle, was created by local artist John Todd to illustrate her life and interests.
 The mosaic has her portrait as the centrepiece, surrounded by images including the beach where she loved to walk, racehorses at Redcar Racecourse (where she celebrated her wedding), the Redcar steelworks, the Zetland Lifeboat, clasped hands and doves (to symbolise the Northern Ireland peace process) and the Houses of Parliament.

-Her archive of personal papers, which was donated in 2006, is held by Teesside Archives.
+Mowlam's archive of personal papers, which was donated in 2006, is held by Teesside Archives.

 The postgraduate common room of Trevelyan College, Durham (Mowlam's alma mater) was renamed "The Mowlam Room" in her honour.
 The room houses a small bust of Mowlam.

-A children's play park named after her is on the Stormont Estate in Belfast.
+A children's play park named after Mowlam is on the Stormont Estate in Belfast.

+A blue plaque commemorating Mowlam, commissioned by the Coventry Society, was unveiled at Coundon Court School in Coventry, in September 2025.

+A second blue plaque commemorating Mowlam was unveiled at her alma mater, Trevelyan College, Durham University, on 17 June 2026.

 Docudrama

 In 2009, Channel 4 commissioned a docudramatic film, Mo, portraying Mo Mowlam's life from the Labour election victory of 1997 to her death in 2005.
 The film starred Julie Walters as Mowlam.
-Mo was broadcast on 31 January 2010 and attracted over 3.5 million viewers, making it Channel 4's highest-rated drama since 2001.
+Mo was broadcast on 31 January 2010 and attracted over 3.5million viewers, making it Channel 4's highest-rated drama since 2001.
 The film was also a critical success, with MP Adam Ingram claiming that it "brought home the essence of Mo".
 Mo was nominated for a BAFTA award for Best Single Drama with Julie Walters and Gary Lewis receiving nominations for, respectively, Best Actress and Best Supporting Actor.
 The Best Actress award was given to Walters.